yashwanthky/Instacart_Market_Basket_Analysis/README.md

 ### Data Exploration

+In this project, we will try and understand some patterns in customer behavior.
+Some of the questions we deal with in this project are :

 - What time and day of the week are the customers placing the orders?

 - What are the products which drive the orders i.e. products which make or break the order?